-LO2: To become familiar with milestones studies that shed light on important aspects of human behavior results of research.
+LO2: To become familiar with milestones studies that shed light on important aspects of human behavior.

 LO3: To understand the complexity of factors, both on the individual level, the situational level, and the group/cultural level, that shape human behavior.